-Other names of note in New York are Paula Anderson, who has worked on corporate monitor teams for Baker Hughes and York International, and John Nathanson, a former federal prosecutor who did stints in both the Brooklyn and Manhattan US attorney's offices.
+Other names of note in New York are Paula Anderson, who has worked on corporate monitor teams for Baker Hughes and York International, and John Nathanson, a former federal prosecutor who served in the Brooklyn US attorney’s office and the Manhattan district attorney's office.

 On the West Coast, clients can turn to Patrick Robbins in San Francisco for assistance in internal and government investigations and criminal defence in corruption, antitrust and securities fraud cases.
 His clients have included Wells Fargo, Morgan Stanley, Uber and Toyota Motor Corporation.

 From Hong Kong, fluent Mandarin speaker Brian Burke advises companies with operations in greater China.
 A client said they trusted Burke’s judgement, legal knowledge and practical guidance.
 Meanwhile, Masahisa Ikeda represents clients on anti-corruption and antitrust issues in Japan.

 This past year, partner Philip Urofsky retired from the Washington, DC office after a long and successful career that earned him GIR’s Outstanding Career Award for 2022.
 Urofsky previously served as an assistant chief at the DOJ's criminal fraud section, where he investigated and helped develop the US approach to foreign bribery enforcement.